ruveeha33/NuclearShield/README.md

 The audit system is designed so that deleting an analyzed-file record does not silently erase the associated audit history.

 > [!IMPORTANT]
-> Audit history and analyzed-file lifecycle are intentionally separated so that removal of an analysis record does not silently rewrite historical platform activity.
+> Analysis lifecycle and audit history are intentionally separated to preserve historical accountability.

 ---